pawmint/zabbix.js/README.md

-node-zabbix
+zabbix.js
 ===========

 Description
 -----------

-A small client for the Zabbix API based around the excellent [request](https://github.com/mikeal/request) library.
+A small client for the Zabbix API based around the excellent [request.js](https://github.com/mikeal/request) library.

 I hacked this together quick because I needed a way to pull data from Zabbix into node for a project.